Submissions

 2. Manuscript Template - Downloadable Word document

-A great APA website that takes the headache out of paper formatting.
-Make yourself a nice cup of tea, and spend some time perusing this website.
-Check out the link to Sample Papers where you can download one of the Word files to use as a template and edit it to suit your own paper.
+This is an excellent APA website that takes the headache out of paper formatting.
+Make yourself a nice cup of tea, and spend time perusing this website.
+Check out the link to Sample Papers, where you can download one of the Word files to use as a template and edit it to suit your paper.

 Articles